ACBLmerge Logo

 If ACBLmerge can not create the application folder when needed, it will exit with an error.

-If you can’t get it to compile or are feeling really lazy, you can try the executables provided in the executable subfolder.
+If you can’t install the ddd package, can’t get it to compile, or are feeling really lazy, you can try the executables provided in the executable subfolder of the gzipped tar in the preceding paragraph.
 If one works, rename it to ddd.exe and proceed as above.

 Note: If you are using a version of ACBLmerge prior to 1.3.0 on Windows and need a precompiled version of ddd.exe you can downloaded it from Bo Haglund’s website as a zip file or from the La Jolla bridge website as a zip file.
 The copy on the La Jolla bridge website is DDS 1.1.9 (2008) linked against DDD 1.0.5 compiled with gcc 3.4.4; it requires the included cygwin1.dll file to run unless you already have the Cygwin package installed.